-AirCrete is easy to work with, easy to make, and inexpensive.
+AirCrete is easy to work with, easy to make, lite weight and inexpensive.
 With just basic skills, you can make AirCrete and get started on building a home, even for under $10,000.

 How To Make AirCrete, The Basic Steps.

 The truth is that making AirCrete is similar to baking just about anything in the kitchen using a recipe.
-Using proper measurements is so important, you need to produce consistent results.
+Using proper measurements is so important, you need to produce consistent results of quality.
 In other words, be scientific and don't cut corners, this is used to build a home after all.
 Very proper methods of weighing and measuring your Aircrete and mix is so key.

 Disclaimer: This is an informative article and any building of a home you do is at your own risk.
-The best AirCrete recipes can and will be argued about by others so do your own due diligence and explore all recipes and methods before starting your project.
+The best AirCrete recipes can and will be argued about by others in the community, so do your own due diligence and explore all recipes and methods before starting your project.
 There is a lot to understand when it comes to building a dwelling and it's not something you want to cut corners on.
-AirCrete can be done with anything from dish soap, foaming agents and even adding fibers for strength.
-AirCrete can be for DIY homes or it can even build large homes by professional construction companies.
-It comes in all different forms, this article covers your basic DIY low cost AirCrete method.
+AirCrete can be done with basic dish soap, foaming agents and a method to pump air in it.
+But understand, you can add fiber for strength and use many different molds.
+For the sake of this article, we will cover your basic DIY low cost AirCrete method.

 - Concrete Mixer.